lee-pham/mcal/README.md

 # MagInkCal

+# TODO:

+* year and time font need to be slightly smaller than the calendar day font

 This repo contains the code needed to drive an E-Ink Magic Calendar that uses a battery powered (PiSugar2) Raspberry Pi Zero WH to retrieve events from a Google Calendar, format it into the desired layout, before pushing it to a Waveshare 12.48" tri-color E-Ink display.
 Note that the code has only been tested on the specific hardware mentioned, and